Darshank007/password-Generator/README.md

 - The app runs fully in the browser; no backend is required.
 - Tailwind CSS is configured via `tailwind.config.cjs` and `postcss.config.cjs`.

-## License
-No license provided.
-Add one if you plan to distribute.